ecemumutlu/odin-recipes/README.md

 # odin-recipes
-The Odin Project assignment about creating a recipe html document
+The Odin Project assignment about creating basic recipe website